Southern California Bus Accident Lawyers

 Inadequate & shoddy maintenance

 When municipalities and private bus companies fail to maintain the buses they put on our roads, mechanical failures can lead to accidents and collisions that result in injuries and deaths.
 Old brake shoes/pads that are not replaced at timely intervals can contribute to a bus driver rear ending a vehicle for example.
-Worn tires can cause dangerous blowouts leading to crashes and collisions.
+Worn tires can also cause dangerous blowouts leading to crashes and collisions.

 California Law states that “Common Carriers” have a Higher Duty